An Alternative Trajectory for Generative AI: Reasoning in AI: Beyond pattern matching

 \subsection{Domain-specific reasoning}

 Domain settings reshape what it means for an LLM to ``reason.''
 Compared to open-domain use, a model must operate under domain-specific objectives and constraints, including heterogeneous inputs, proprietary knowledge, and evolving terminology~\citep{Ling2025_doaminspec}.
-These constraints limit naive transfer from generic LLM skills: General-purpose models trained on broad data often lack depth in a particular field.
 As a result, \emph{domain-specific reasoning is increasingly framed as a specialization problem under domain constraints that trades breadth for domain-grounded reliability}.

 In practice, the most visible approaches cluster into a small set of strategies (Fig.~\ref{fig:ds_reasoning}).
 One line of work uses domain-adaptive continual pretraining to absorb domain language and conventions.
 Another emphasizes parameter-efficient adaptation, including prompt tuning and the low-rank adaptation family of methods, to reduce compute and data requirements.
 A third line focuses on grounding, typically through retrieval or structured knowledge, such as KGs.
 Finally, many systems scaffold reasoning with tools, programs, and constrained intermediate representations, aiming to make intermediate steps more controllable and easier to verify.